LeonardoZanotti/LAMP-deploy/README.md

 $ sudo nano apache2.conf
 ```

-The file should stay like this
+The file should stay like this:
 ```bash

 #